Replacing in-tank/lifter fuel pump on a Mk1 Golf

 Disconnect the batter.
 Better safe than sorry.

-Step 2 - Remove the access hatch cover
+Step 2 - Remove the access cover

 You'll find a circular, black cover underneath where the seat used to be.
 There are 3 screws holding it in place.
 Remove these and remove the cover.